ThomasSteendijk/ExamplePackages/Intune/Microsoft VCRedist 2015+ (64-bit)_EverGreen/Readme.md

 - Available : None
 - Required : All Users

-With this setup the users of Marketing and IT can go to the company portal and install teams like they are used to and intune checks all users if teams is installed, and if it is installed but out of date updates teams for them.
+With this setup the users of Marketing and IT can go to the company portal and install VCredist 2015+ like they are used to and intune checks all users if VCredist 2015+ (64-bit) is installed, and if it is installed but out of date updates VCredist 2015+ (64-bit) for them.

 # How does this look (admin side):